-- ▶ vertices are mapped to distinct points in the plane, - ▶ edges are mapped to simple curves connecting the two corresponding vertices and containing no other vertices, and - ▶ every pair of edges has at most one common point, which is either a common vertex or a crossing (but not a touching).
+▶ every pair of edges has at most one common point, which is either a common vertex or a crossing (but not a touching).

 Figure 1 illustrates the forbidden patterns for topological drawings.
-Moreover, we assume throughout the article that no three edges cross in a single point.
+Moreover, we assume throughout the article that no three or more edges cross in a single point.
 Topological drawings are also known as "good drawings" or "simple drawings".

-In this article, we discuss classical theorems such as Kirchberger's, Helly's, and Carathéodory's Theorem in terms of the convexity hierarchy of topological drawings developed by Arroyo, McQuillan, Richter, and Salazar [AMRS17a], which we introduce in Section 2.
-In that section, we also define generalized signotopes, a combinatorial generalization of topological drawings.
-The connection between generalized signotopes and topological drawings is deferred to Section 6.
-Our proof of a generalization of Kirchberger's Theorem in Section 3 makes use of this combinatorial structure.
+In this article, we discuss classical theorems such as Kirchberger's, Helly's, and Carathéodory's Theorem in terms of the convexity hierarchy of topological drawings introduced by Arroyo, McQuillan, Richter, and Salazar [AMRS17a], which we introduce in Section 2.
+In this section, we also introduce generalized signotopes, a combinatorial generalization of topological drawings.
+Our proof of a generalization of Kirchberger's Theorem in Section 3 makes use of this structure.
 Section 4 deals with a generalization of Carathéodory's Theorem.
 In Section 5, we present a family of topological drawings with arbitrarily large Helly number.
-We conclude this article with Section 7, where we discuss some open problems.
+We conclude this article with Section 6, where we discuss some open problems.